-Beginning with-the first (1st) benefit period, hospice providers must obtain written certification of terminal illness for each benefit period throughout the duration of hospice care to be maintained in the provider file in accordance with 42 CFR §418.22.
+Beginning with-the first (1st) benefit period, hospice providers must obtain written certification of terminal illness for each benefit period throughout the duration of hospice care to be maintained in the provider file according to 42 CFR §418.22.

 At the first (1st) benefit period the hospice provider (s) shall create a prior approval request and upload the Election Statement which notifies NC Medicaid of the beneficiary election of hospice service.
-The PA request and election statement must be uploaded into NCTracks portal within six (6) calendar days of the effective date of the beneficiary election of hospice service, per 42 CRF 418.24(4).
+The PA request and election statement must be uploaded into NCTracks portal within six calendar days of the effective date of the beneficiary election of hospice service, according to 42 CFR 418.24.

-The second (2nd) benefit period requires the entry of a PA request in to NCTracks, however, the election statement is not required at this benefit period.
+The second (2nd) benefit period requires the entry of a PA request in to NCTracks, however, the election statement is not required at this benefit period